clstoulouse/motu/README.md

 * echo days => P1D
 * each 15 days => P15D
 * each 1 months => P1M

+#### "lastUpdate" XML attribute
+Note about "lastUpdate" attribute of the "productMetadataInfo" field: it has the same value than "[Last update](#ClientAPI_ListCatalog)" field of the list catalog page.

 ### <a name="ClientAPI_DownloadProduct">Download product</a>
 Request used to download a product